Perceptual Generative Autoencoders: Methods

-\begin{proposition} For $\epsilon\rightarrow 0$,
+\begin{proposition} For $\epsilon\rightarrow 0$, {

-The inequality is tight if $h$ is a multiple of the identity function around $\mathbf{z}$. \end{proposition}
+} The inequality is tight if $h$ is a multiple of the identity function around $\mathbf{z}$. \end{proposition}

 We defer the proof to Appendix~\ref{sec:jacobian_apprx}.
-The above discussion relies on the assumption that $h$ is invertible, which is not necessarily true for unrestricted architectures.
-If $h\left(\mathbf{z}\right)$ is not invertible for some $\mathbf{z}$, the logarithm of the Jacobian determinant at $\mathbf{z}$ becomes infinite, in which case Eq.~\eqref{eq:p_zHat} cannot be optimized.
+We note that while the approximation in Eq.~\eqref{eq:nll_dec} is derived from the change of variables formula, there is no direct usage of the latter.
+As a result, the invertibility of $h$ is not required by the resulting method.
+Indeed, when $h$ is invertible at some point $\mathbf{z}$, the latent reconstruction loss ensures that $h$ is close to the identity function around $\mathbf{z}$, and hence the tightness of the upper bound in Eq.~\eqref{eq:ldj_ineq}.
+Otherwise, when $h$ is not invertible at some $\mathbf{z}$, the logarithm of the Jacobian determinant at $\mathbf{z}$ becomes infinite, in which case Eq.~\eqref{eq:p_zHat} cannot be optimized.
 Nevertheless, since $\left\Arrowvert h\left(\mathbf{z}+\delta\right)-h\left(\mathbf{z}\right)\right\Arrowvert_{2}^{2}$ is unlikely to be zero if the model is properly initialized, the approximation in Eq.~\eqref{eq:nll_dec} remains finite, and thus can be optimized regardless.

 To summarize, we train the autoencoder to obtain a generative model by minimizing the following loss function:

 We refer to this approach as maximum likelihood PGA (LPGA).